Wayne B. Phillips: Early career

+1982-83: Pakistan and Zimbabwe

 These results saw Phillips selected in the Australian squad to tour Pakistan that winter as a batsman and reserve keeper.

-There was a spot open in the Australian batting line up as Greg Chappell was not touring.
+There was a spot open in the Australian batting line up as Greg Chappell had elected not to tour.
 Phillips was in competition with Greg Ritchie.

-A score of 92 in a tour game against the Pakistan Invitation XI saw Phillips selected to make his one-day international debut in the final match of that series.
+Phillips made his debut for Australia in a tour game against the BCCP Patron's XI.
+He played as wicketkeeper as Rod Marsh's arrival in Pakistan was delayed due to the birth of his son; Phillips scored 4 and 22.
+Greg Ritchie was picked for the ODIs and tests.
+Phillips' next match was a tour game against the Pakistan Invitation XI, where he opened and played as wicketkeeper.
+He scored 92.
+This saw Phillips selected in the Australian side to play the 3rd ODI as a specialist batter.
 Unfortunately the game was called off due to a riot.

 Phillips scored consistently throughout the 1982–83 season, scoring 680 runs at an average of 37.77.
 He made centuries against New South Wales and Tasmania.
 Graeme Wood was dropped as opener after the first test, but his spot was given to Kepler Wessels, a South African batsman who had been in excellent form for Queensland for several seasons and only just become eligible for Australian selection.

 Nonetheless, Phillips remained on the radar of Australian selectors.
-He was picked as 12th man for the 3rd test, and selected in a Young Australian side to tour Zimbabwe in early 1983 as a wicketkeeper batsman.
+He was picked as 12th man for the 3rd test, and selected in a Young Australian side to tour Zimbabwe in early 1983 as a wicketkeeper batsman, even though he did not keep for his state or club side.

 The highlight of this tour for Phillips was scoring 135 in a one-day game.
 After this success, commentators started talking about Phillips as a possible Australian wicketkeeper.